If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 Harry hurried out.

 Awful things happen to wizards who mess with time, Harry.
 Hermione’s voice echoed up from only a few months ago.
+He crushed it down.
 I’m not listening to you anymore.

 A large white tent surrounded by reporters and teachers squatted before a very Romanesque arena.